Entanglement and entropy production in coupled single-mode Bose-Einstein condensates: Long time limit of entropy and equilibration

 Here $\mathcal{S}_0$ denotes an arbitrary constant entropy shift, accounting for some unknown box size $\Delta\Omega_z$.
 Eq.~\eqref{eq:Sclass} yields good agreement with the numerical results by using a single fitting parameter $\mathcal{S}_0=7.0$ (see Fig.~\ref{fig:longtime}).
 The deviation between the semiclassical approximation and $\overline{\mathcal{S}}$ gets larger only in the immediate vicinity of the semiclassical fixed point, Eq. \eqref{eq:fixpoint}.
 Here $\mathcal{S}_{\rm class}$ diverges, because the variance of the continuous classical distribution $P(\Omega_z)$ approaches zero.
 However, the time averaged entropy $\overline{\mathcal{S}}$ remains non-negative even at the fixed point, and its minimal value is determined by the width of the spin coherent initial state in the eigenbasis of $\hat{S}_z$.
 For the semiclassical case of large $N$ this yields a minimal variance ${\rm Var}(\hat{S}_z)\approx N/(4\,\alpha^2)$ and minimal entropy

 A classical microcanonical equilibrium ensemble thus yields a good approximation for the time averaged entropy, in spite of the unitary time evolution of the system.
 To see how dephasing alone can lead to equilibration, we plotted the overlap between the wave function $|\psi(t)\rangle$ and the spin coherent states polarized into direction $(\sin\theta\cos\varphi,\sin\theta\sin\varphi,\cos\theta)$, $|\Omega_{\theta,\varphi}\rangle$, for long times in Fig.~\ref{fig:overlap}.
 For the initial state we chose the maximally polarized state $\hat{S}_z=N/2$, and selected two different interaction strengths, corresponding the non-trapped and self-trapped regimes, respectively.
 In accordance with the classical picture presented above, the wave function broadens, and extends to the vicinity of the classical trajectory on both sides of the self-trapping transition.
-Notice that the state of the system never becomes stationary, and at any time the density displays several maxima along the trajectory.
+Note that in spite of the success of this semiclassical description, Fig.~\ref{fig:overlap} still reflects the non-classical nature of the exact wave function, by displaying several very sharp minima on the unit sphere, originating from quantum interference.
+Notice also that the state of the system never becomes stationary, and at any time the density displays several maxima along the trajectory.
 The position of these maxima depends on time, leading to revival effects.
 However, the time averaged entropy is always well approximated by a state spreaded uniformly along the classical trajectory.